MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-how-trans-split-combine.md

 ---
-title: 'How to: Transfer, Split, or Combine Fixed Assets| Microsoft Docs'
+title: Reclassify Fixed Assets| Microsoft Docs
-description: Describes how to reclassify a fixed asset to transfer, split, or combine it with other fixed assets.
+description: You reclassify a fixed asset to transfer it to a different department, split it up, or combine it with other fixed assets.
 services: project-madeira
 documentationcenter:
 author: SorenGP